-Complex carbohydrates are polysaccharides, meaning they have multiple monosaccharide units linked together by glycosidic bonds.
-These bonds can be broken down by enzymes in our digestive system into smaller units so they can be absorbed into the bloodstream as glucose molecules.
+Complex carbohydrates are polysaccharides with multiple monosaccharide units linked together by glycosidic bonds.
+Enzymes in our digestive system can break down these bonds into smaller units to be absorbed into the bloodstream as glucose molecules.

-They actually work, but how many carbs should you eat daily?
+They work, but how many carbs should you eat daily?

 If you’re wondering how many carbs you should eat daily, there are a few things to consider.
 First, low-carb diets are not just for weight loss.
 They can also help with other health issues like heart disease and diabetes.

 Second, how many carbs you need depends on your activity level and body type.
-If you’re new to low-carb diets, start with 50 grams or less of carbohydrates per day at first (this is usually considered the standard amount).
+If you’re new to low-carb diets, start with 50 grams or less of carbohydrates per day (usually considered the standard amount).
 You may be able to increase this over time, depending on how it affects your body composition goals.

 Lastly, if you’re eating a higher-protein diet and feeling sick after meals that contain more than 50 grams of protein in one sitting (which can happen if you overeat meat), then consider shifting some of those calories over toward vegetables instead so they won’t cause as much bloating!

 The carbs you need can vary depending on your activity level and body type.